lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView-using-Swift.md

 }
 ```

 Protocol Extensions are a great place to put reusable methods that usually end up in a base class.
-I could have created another protocol just for the `setBackgroundColour(odd:)` method so as to not include it where is was not required, but its usage is pretty much coupled to the implementation of bind(row:), so placing it in the `TransactionCell` protocol seems to be the right place.

-I would have preferred to place the cell classes in the scope of the  `TransactionListAdapter`  or at least make them private to the file, but Interface Builder does not seem to be able to find them in either of these situations, so I settled for private IBOutlets.
+It would have been better to place the cell classes in the scope of the  `TransactionListAdapter` or at least to make them private to the file, but Interface Builder does not seem to be able to find them in either of these situations, so we will use private IBOutlets.

 There is not much left to do in the implementation of the `bind` methods - just cast, then set a few controls and the background colour.